Mormon colonies in Mexico

 The towns making up the colonies were situated in the Mexican states of Chihuahua and Sonora, and were all within roughly 200 miles (322 km) south of the US border.
 By the early 20th century, many of these settlements were relatively prosperous.
 However, in the summer of 1912, the colonies were evacuated en masse because of anti-American sentiment during the Mexican Revolution.
 Most of the colonists left for the United States and never returned, although a small group of Latter-day Saints eventually found their way back to homes and farms in the colonies.
 Because new plural marriages in Mexico had been prohibited by the church following the Second Manifesto of 1904, generally, those who returned to the original colonies did not enter into new plural marriages and remained members of the LDS Church.
 Many of their descendants live in Colonia Juárez and Colonia Dublán, the only two settlements of the original colonies that remain active.
 In 1999, the church constructed the Colonia Juárez Chihuahua Mexico Temple to serve members still living in the area.

 After the Second Manifesto was issued, the LDS Church began to excommunicate members who entered into new polygamist marriages.
 This resulted in excommunicated members forming their own churches, and these off-shoot groups (known as fundamentalist Mormons) are not affiliated with the LDS Church.
 Some of these fundamentalist groups later established new colonies and settlements in areas near the original Latter-day Saint Mexican and Canadian colonies.
-One fundamentalist group, the LeBaron family, had established Colonia Le Barón in the state of Chihuahua by the 1920s.
+One fundamentalist group, the LeBaron family, had established Colonia LeBarón in the state of Chihuahua by the 1920s.
 Many descendants of these fundamentalist Mormons continue to live in the newer settlements, although not all continue to practice polygamy.